Unicon/tool13demo/README.md

 1. Copy the `application.properties` inside `src/main/resources` and name the copy `application-local.properties`
 2. This is the `.properties` file where we will edit values for local development as described below
+3. Ensure that the values in `application-local.properties` match the database name, user, and password that you used when creating the postgres database in the previous section.

 ## 3: Adding PKCS8 RSA Keys to the .properties file